Shoop123/berenet/README.md

  [ 1.]
  [ 1.]]
 ```
-The reason they are all 1 is because there is only 1 ouput.
+The reason they are all 1 is because there is only 1 output.
 This is mostly useful for multiclass classification, since it help you get an obvious answer.

 ###### The Constructor
 Other than the layer configuration and the minibatch size, the constructor can also take in an optional `functions` argument as a list of activation functions for each layer.
 This argument can be passed in 2 different ways.